Core Couch Potato portfolios

 *This table is to be used as a starting point for risk assessment.
 You might consult an advisor or planner to gain a professional opinion.
 Risk levels are my own and based on industry averages This table does not constitute investment or financial advice.
 The portfolio asset allocations presented are not tailored to any particular investor’s circumstances.

-Investors might also complete the online portfolio selector at Tangerine and the risk assessment tool at Vanguard.
+Investors might also complete the investor profile questionnaire at Tangerine and the risk assessment tool at Vanguard.
 You will receive a suggested stock to bond allocation.
-You then might match your average suggested risk assessment to your asset allocation selection.
+You can then match your suggested risk assessment to your asset allocation selection.

 There is no guarantee of returns for any of the given periods.
 It is possible that stock and bond portfolios can fail for extended periods.